Do you know Prickly Pear fruit, called Tuna, contains sweet purple-red juice?

 The Prickly Pear fruit is a sweet fruit you can devour if you know how to eat them.
 You can eat Prickly Pear in a variety of ways.

 After reading about all these benefits of Prickly Pear, you might be intrigued to buy the Prickly Pear.

 |Planting Justice||Approximately 4 days|

-According to mayoclinic.org Prickly Pear may have side effects that may include nausea, headache, an increase in the volume of stool, and its frequency.
+According to Mayo Clinic, Prickly Pear has side effects that may include nausea, headache, an increase in the volume of stool, and its frequency.

 Some people may see the signs of abdominal fullness and bloat too.

 Likewise, the spikes can be dangerous to humans and pets.
 You must be cautious when touching with bare hands as your spines might hurt you.